KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-arraylists.md

 # Removing from an ArrayList

-The `remove()` function takes an `int` parameter, and removes the object at that index.
+The `remove()` function takes an `int` parameter, and removes the element at that index.
 It's a good idea to remove objects that you don't need anymore (like when they go off-screen), otherwise your sketch might use up too much memory and slow down or even crash.

 Let's start with a sketch that does **not** remove any objects: